 The PhotoPass pros will get the shot, but they can’t do a lot if there’s someone right in front of you blocking your bib number!

-If you’re running with friends, use a staggered method to make sure you both get in the picture together.
+If you’re running with friends, use a staggered method to make sure you all get in the picture together.

 Smile and look directly at the camera.
 It pays off!